remy/remysharp.com/public/blog/wordpress-tagging-and-textmate.md

 This was pretty simple after a bit of trial and error.
 After hunting around, installing plugins I didn't want/need/understand, I found: [Ultimate Tag Warrior 3](http://www.neato.co.nz/ultimate-tag-warrior).

 The install is straight forward and you can start tagging pretty quickly from the web interface.

-Luckily the theme that I had chosen<sup>â€ </sup> supported <abbr title="Ultimate Tag Warriro">UTW</abbr> out of the box.
+Luckily the theme that I had chosen<sup>*</sup> supported <abbr title="Ultimate Tag Warriro">UTW</abbr> out of the box.

 <small>Yes, I know, I should really design my own blog layout, but I wanted something quick and dirty running, and this theme, I thought, is actually not bad.</small>